juami/pytentiostat/docs/experimentsetup.rst

 .. rubric:: Cell/Device Connection

 In each of these applications, the electrochemical cell only has two electrical leads.
 However, the potentiostat has three clips.
-To connect the potentiostat to one of these cells, attach the potentiostat reference electrode clip to the potentiostat counter electrode clip.
-Now there should be a working electrode clip and a counter/reference clip to attach to the two leads on the electrochemical cell.
+To connect the potentiostat to one of these cells, attach the potentiostat reference electrode clip (white) to the potentiostat counter electrode clip (blue).
+Now there should be a working electrode clip (red) and a counter/reference clip (blue/white) to attach to the two leads on the electrochemical cell.
 Once these are attached to the electrochemical cell, you are ready to begin :ref:`operating the potentiostat <basic_operation>`.